-Literatour is a community-wide celebration in its fifth year with 12 exceptional events featuring authors, celebrities, and cultural influencers throughout Berks County from September 2023 to May 2024.
+Literatour is a community-wide celebration in its sixth year with 11 exceptional events featuring authors, celebrities, and cultural influencers throughout Berks County from September 2024 to May 2025.

 Literatour is being presented by Jewish Federation of Reading in partnership with Exeter Community Library.